fffairforce/EECS738/README.md

 13) Proline

 ## project overview
-### The goal of this project is to make use of multiple distribution models and model the given data, over the project I worked with _normal distribution, binomial distrubution, GMM(gaussian mixture model)_ to address the problem, seaborn python library was used only for visually verify my distribution result
+### The goal of this project is to make use of multiple distribution models and model the given data, over the project I worked with _normal distribution, binomial distrubution, GMM(gaussian mixture model)_ to address the problem, seaborn python library was used only for visually verify my distribution result.
+In terms of the results for two dataset, I only provided extract analysis here for the second data in GMM model since it's a bit different in either data extraction and analyzation.
+Other than that the basic distributions are mostly identical in the code so i saved the redundent result for those.
+## Codes
+Most codes should be concated to .ipynb file for easy overview, if not, I named the source .py file for different distributions
 _**libraies**_ used in the project: pandas, numpy, matplotlib, scipy.stats